zarybnicky/dicewars-31/README.md

 It may also be practical to acquire all possible moves from ``dicewars.ai.utils.possible_attacks()``.
 This module also provides formulas for probability of conquering and holding an Area.

+The instance of ``Board`` passed to AI is a deepcopy, so the AI is free to mangle it in any way it deemed useful.